The Problem with Life Settlements for Seniors: And it has everything to do with commissions

 Collectively an actuarial consultant and qualified attorney can help act in the client’s best interests while obtaining the most value for them.

-Colva (https://colvaservices.com ) is a fee-only life insurance and life settlement servicing company that reviews life insurance policies in order to help clients obtain the maximum value from their life insurance investments.
+Colva (https://colvaservices.com ) is a fee-only life insurance and life settlement servicing company that reviews life insurance policies in order to help clients obtain the maximum value from their life insurance investments whether they are interested in keeping the policy or selling it as a life settlement.
 For a flat fee, Colva will analyze the life insurance product under consideration (or already in-force) to help avoid these pitfalls.
 At Colva we want to help your client work proactively with his/her life insurance sales team to find a product that best meets the needs of the client—and not the agent’s commission goals.
-For more information contact email@example.com
+For more information contact firstname.lastname@example.org

 ABOUT THE AUTHOR